Diversity and Inclusion

 Paternity leave acquisition rateKPI

-• *The number in parentheses () is based on the amendment to the Child Care and Family Care Leave Act
+• *Figures are based on the amended Child Care and Family Care Leave Act

 Promotion of activities of senior workers

 In fiscal 2021, with the aim of supporting highly motivated senior employees and passing on techniques and skills to the next generation, we shifted from a re-employment system to a system that allows regular employment until the age of 65.
-In accordance with this, the level of compensation after age 60 has also been revised, and regular benefit plans can continue to be applied until age 65.
-In fiscal 2022, we held a seminar for employees who would reach the age of 60 during fiscal 2023.
-In addition to an explanation of the senior employee system, a work session for employees to consider their own life cycle plans was also held.
-Beginning in fiscal 2023, we plan to add a seminar on rethinking career plans for employees who have reached the age of 50.
+In accordance with this, the renumeration standard after age 60 has also been revised, and regular benefit plans can continue to be applied until age 65.
+In fiscal 2023, we held a seminar for employees who would reach the age of 60 during fiscal 2024.
+Additionally, beginning in fiscal 2024, we have defined senior employees over the age of 60 as senior expert professionals who utilize their experience and expertise, and we have introduced an evaluation system based on roles and contributions as well as reviewed renumeration standards.

 Diversity training

-We hold training sessions on the theme of diversity, and videos of these sessions are distributed on our internal network the Sustainability Site to encourage employee awareness and understanding.
+We hold training sessions on diversity, and videos of these sessions are distributed on the Sustainability Site of our internal network to encourage employee awareness and understanding.
+From 2024, we plan to expand the content related to diversity promotion in the rank-based training we currently provide.

 Related Data